Module Cmdliner.Arg

 string converts values with the identity function.

-enum l p converts values such that unambiguous prefixes of string names in l map to the corresponding value of type 'a.
+enum l p converts values such that string names in l map to the corresponding value of type 'a. docv is the converter's documentation meta-variable, it defaults to ENUM

 Warning.
 The type 'a must be comparable with Stdlib.compare.